milankinen/ffux/README.md

   render() {
     // ffux model contains two properties:
     //   * "state" contains the current state of the application
-    //   * "actions" contains the actions that can be performed const {counter} = this.props.state
+    //   * "actions" contains the actions that can be performed (per store) const {counter} = this.props.state

-    // actions are just functions that can be called with arguments normally const {incrementN, decrementOne} = this.props.actions
+    // actions are just functions that can be called with arguments normally const {incrementN, decrementOne} = this.props.actions.counter

     return (
       <div>